Medabots: Video games

 Most games in the series come in two versions: Kabuto (lit.
-Rhinoceros Beetle), in which your starting Medabot's design is based on a Japanese rhinoceros beetle (a "KBT type" Medabot), and Kuwagata, in which it is based on a stag beetle ("KWG type").
+Rhinoceros Beetle), in which the player's starting Medabot's design is based on a Japanese rhinoceros beetle (a "KBT type" Medabot), and Kuwagata, in which it is based on a stag beetle ("KWG type").
 Differences beyond the starting Medabot also exist, such as which Medabot parts the player is able to collect, and minor story differences.
 Medarot R, Medabots Infinity, and the Parts Collection games were only titles to not have been released in two versions.

 Main series

 The main series entries, except Medabots DS, are all numbered.

 Spinoffs and side games

 Several spinoffs have been produced, some sticking closer to the RPG formula of the main series while others branch out into other genres.

 For Medarot 1, 2, R, and 3, supplementary games entitled Parts Collection were made.
 These are shorter games with less complicated stories, focusing mostly on battles.
 Their main draw is that the player is able to collect robot parts and other items within the Parts Collection games and transfer them to their respective main series titles.